 Sex is no stranger to the Internet, and yet sex workers — including porn actors, escorts and webcam models — continue to face unique hostility in the digital age.
 In addition to stigma, negativity and “rescue” efforts, many sex workers face discrimination from online services that most of us use without thinking twice.
 For example, Amazon has allegedly deleted sex workers’ Wish Lists, while Chase Bank recently began canceling non-criminal sex workers’ accounts.
 Read the entire article on Mashable.

 With the latest trends in the adult industry, Berlin surely rides the waves.
-Our agency has been working hard to provide high quality services to its customers and it’s now paying off, with many of you writing us to express your satisfaction with the ladies and their lovely attitude.
+Our escort agency has been working hard to provide high quality services to its customers and it’s now paying off, with many of you writing us to express your satisfaction with the ladies and their lovely attitude.
 We are, of course, very happy and we hope to keep the standards up and become one of the your first choices in terms of intelligent and sexy feminine company.
 We know that starting with May 2014 new businesses will be born in Berlin and we want to be there for your needs: relaxation is not a thing to easily forget about.
 Ask us for adult stories, we’re masters at telling more than we’re supposed to.
 Or showing, for that matter.
-So if you were searching for “Escorts Berlin Germany” to score some sex tonight or on your next visit to Berlin, you have most certainly came to the right address.
+So if you were searching for “escorts berlin” to score some anal sex tonight or on your next visit to Berlin, you have most certainly came to the right address.
 We like to keep our mouths open even when we don’t speak.
 And you know it’s good.
+But before

 It’s not the bombs, the merciless big corporations people or the lawyers who will ruin this world of ours.
 It’s ideas that hijack our brains, like religion, conspirational BS and the way we think it’s ok to treat each other, as human beings.
 And when we become so angered by the fact that someone stops and admonishes us by saying that whatever stupid comment we made it’s completely sexist, demeaning and upsetting to a category of people, it’s a sign that we’re heading the wrong direction with our societal values or whatever we want to call them; we should be ashamed of ourselves instead of showcasing our ignorance further.
 Don’t let yourself fooled into thinking that feminism means bashing men; that’s some extreme view of it.
 Feminism is about equality and mutual respect.
 Historically, this equality hasn’t really existed.
 Nor the respect.
 It’s really the time to change this for the better.
 And maybe you could listen a bit before going ballistic on everyone who supports this idea.
 After experiencing a series of escalating sexist incidents, Laura Bates, a young